Traditional western novelist

 I devoured every Zane Grey book I could get my hands on that year, sparking a lifelong love for the American West of the 19th century.

-Finally, I latch on to every book about the Civil War that I can, and have written the first of what I suspect will be several novels centered on that agonizing, but captivating period.
+Finally, I'm a student of the Civil War, and have written the first of what I suspect will be several novels centered on that agonizing, but captivating period.

 I've had a lifelong interest in things historical, especially mid-to-late 19th century America.
 I write about the fascinating events of that era- the Civil War, the opening of the American West, the gold rushes, the Industrial Revolution, Reconstruction.